Coronavirus victim: German far-right AfD in crisis | DW | 18.05.2020

 The far-right Alternative for Germany (AfD) is dipping in the polls after dithering over the coronavirus lockdown.
 Now it has thrown out one of its most prominent extremists.
 Is it heading for a crash?

-Germany's most successful-ever post-war far-right party is stricken – divided over its coronavirus strategy and riven with civil war – but that doesn't mean it's dead.
+Germany's most successful postwar far-right party is stricken — divided over its coronavirus strategy and riven with civil war — but that doesn't mean it's dead.

-The leadership of the Alternative for Germany (AfD) dropped a metaphorical hand grenade into the party last week by throwing out Andreas Kalbitz, leader of the party in the eastern state of Brandenburg, and the second most famous member of Der Flügel, (The Wing) the hardcore faction of the party that represents between 20% and 40% of the members.
+The leadership of the Alternative for Germany (AfD) dropped a metaphorical hand grenade into the party last week by throwing out Andreas Kalbitz, party leader in the eastern state of Brandenburg and a leading member of Der Flügel, (The Wing) the hardcore faction of the party that represents between 20% and 40% of the members.

 The Brandenburg party, meanwhile, has remained loyal to its leader, voting on Monday to keep him in the AfD parliamentary group.